Skip to main content

 Venturing into the World of Fountain Pens

-Having absolutely zero experience using a Fountain Pen, I am going to start small with some Pilot Varsity and Metropolitan pens.
+Having absolutely zero experience using a fountain pen, I am starting small with some Pilot Varsity and Metropolitan pens.

 Pilot Varsity - October 2016